 - The data shows that happy workers are more productive, and productivity software can help employers provide greater job satisfaction.

 - Productivity software can help identify high achievers to be properly rewarded and recognized.

-- Employee time tracking and remote management software can also help act as an early warning system for burnout and workplace stress.
+- Time tracking for remote employees can also help act as an early warning system for burnout and workplace stress.

 Now, let’s take a look in more detail at how productivity software makes life easier for remote employees...

 Remote employees face a unique set of issues such as a day entirely booked up with Zoom meetings.